rekkasa/arekkas_HteFramework_XXXX_2021/submission/reviewer_comments.md

     accommodate ATE by choosing stratification on the PS (currently) IPTW (under development) and ATT by choosing a matching scheme of the ones available in CohortMethod.
+  - When presenting database selection, also refer to CohortDiagnostics
 # Reviewer 3
 ## Points
   - HTE analysis has been used in the RCT setting and not in the